 Let’s face it.
 When we think about zinc and skin care, most of us might be left scratching our heads.
-Could zinc—you know, that thing you always hear about in cough drops commercials—be the secret to achieving glowing, healthy skin?
+Could zinc—you know, that thing you always hear about in cough drop commercials—be the secret to achieving glowing, healthy skin?

 All signs point to yes.
 This mighty mineral has a multitude of benefits that can soothe, prevent, and heal a wide range of common skin issues.

 To learn more about how zinc can empower you in your skincare journey, read on.
-We’ll unpack the top zinc benefits for skin and discover the best ways to use the mineral so that you can leverage its anti-inflammatory, antioxidant properties.
+We’ll unpack the top zinc benefits for skin and discover the best ways to use the mineral so that you can leverage its anti-inflammatory, and antioxidant properties.

 Because zinc is required for so many cellular processes like cell growth and division, it’s fundamental for the well-being of our entire bodies—and that includes our largest organ, the skin.
-So, what does zinc do for skin?
+So, what does zinc do for the skin?

 Let’s dive deeper into the ways this powerhouse nutrient helps our skin become its strongest, softest self.

 1. Zinc Fights Inflammation and Heals Problem Skin

 Zinc is your BFF when it comes to healing skin that’s infected or inflamed.
 When applied topically to wounds, the mineral has been found to mitigate the release of inflammatory proteins and even reduce the chance of secondary infections and decay.1 It can even calm areas impacted by rosacea—an inflammatory skin condition characterized by redness—when applied topically.2

 Because it’s a key player in the body’s cell-growing function, zinc is ready for action when you need it—building new cells and shipping them right to that sore on your chin.3